pmean/build-website/text/99/logistic.md

 logistic regression estimates the probability of a certain event occurring.
-Note that logistic regression calculates changes in the log odds of the dependent, not changes in the dependent itself as OLS regression does.\"* [www2.chass.ncsu.edu/garson/pa765/logistic.htm](http://www2.chass.ncsu.edu/garson/pa765/logistic.htm)
+Note that logistic regression calculates changes in the log odds of the dependent, not changes in the dependent itself as OLS regression does."*
+[www2.chass.ncsu.edu/garson/pa765/logistic.htm](http://www2.chass.ncsu.edu/garson/pa765/logistic.htm)

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Logistic regression](../category/LogisticRegression.html).